Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### Your team is working on developing a new service and has chosen to use an Agile method of working.
-As part of this, your team has created an 'information radiator' in the common areas of your floor of the office.
-This 'information radiator' contains the list of things that must be done in the project, the current status of the project, a listing of risks associated with the project, and the overall objective/goal of the project.
-Based on the information provided in this scenario, which guiding principle is being demonstrated through the use of this 'information radiator'?
+As part of this, your team has created an Information Radiator in the common areas of your floor of the office.
+This Information Radiator contains the list of things that must be done in the project, the current status of the project, a listing of risks associated with the project, and the overall objective/goal of the project.
+Based on the information provided in this scenario, which guiding principle is being demonstrated through the use of this Information Radiator?

-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [x] Collaborate and promote visibility.
+- [x] Collaborate and Promote Visibility.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which guiding principle requires coordination across the organization in order to best understand how a complicated service works?

-- [x] Think and work holistically.
+- [x] Think and Work Holistically.
-- [ ] Keep it simple and practical.
+- [ ] Keep It Simple and Practical.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [ ] Focus on value.
+- [ ] Focus on Value.

 **[⬆ Back to Top](#table-of-contents)**

 ### You have been asked to create a stand create a process for the most common three types of account creation which account for 99% of all requests made.
 Then, create a blanket rule at the end of the process that says, 'If the account doesn't belong to one of the above three categories, elevate the request to your supervisor'.
 This will allow the supervisors to handle the exception, which only accounts for 1% of all account requests, and you can create that process in just a few hours."
 What guiding principle is Nancy recommending you to follow with her approach to solving this problem?

-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Optimize and automate.
+- [ ] Optimize and Automate.
-- [x] Keep it simple and practical.
+- [x] Keep It Simple and Practical.
-- [ ] Focus on value.
+- [ ] Focus on Value.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which guiding principle should you use to maximize the value of the work carried out by the human and technical resources within an organization?

-- [ ] Think and work holistically.
+- [ ] Think and Work Holistically.
-- [ ] Progress iteratively with feedback.
+- [ ] Progress Iteratively with Feedback.
-- [ ] Focus on value.
+- [ ] Focus on Value.
-- [x] Optimize and automate.
+- [x] Optimize and Automate.

 **[⬆ Back to Top](#table-of-contents)**

 ### Dion Training Solutions has two departments within the company: Training and Operations.
 Which dimension of service management is focused on how a company structures its human resources?

-- [ ] Partners and suppliers.
+- [ ] Partners and Suppliers.
-- [ ] Value streams and processes.
+- [ ] Value Streams and Processes.
-- [x] Organizations and people.
+- [x] Organizations and People.
-- [ ] Information and technology.
+- [ ] Information and Technology.

 **[⬆ Back to Top](#table-of-contents)**

 ### Your company has recently decided to install a Microsoft SharePoint server to serve as the organization's knowledge base.
 Which dimension of service management would this decision best be considered?

-- [x] Information and technology.
+- [x] Information and Technology.
-- [ ] Organizations and people.
+- [ ] Organizations and People.
-- [ ] Partners and suppliers.
+- [ ] Partners and Suppliers.
-- [ ] Value streams and processes.
+- [ ] Value Streams and Processes.

 **[⬆ Back to Top](#table-of-contents)**